She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 Wow.
 That sounds invasive.
 How did you wrap your head around that?

 I was flabbergasted.
 I looked at him and asked, "Isn't that muscle doing something?"
 He was just waved his hand like, "Oh, most women never miss it."
-And I thought to myself, ha, that's hard to imagine because this is the largest muscle in the back.
+And I thought to myself, "Ha, that's hard to imagine because this is the largest muscle in the back."
 In that moment, I knew I would miss it.
 I'm a very active person, I was only 38 at the time, I was a yoga teacher.

 So this idea that we don't need our body strength, that we don't need to be strong because what's more important than strength is presenting to the world as having breasts, is really disturbing to me.

-And it was assumed that I would much rather look quote unquote normal in clothes, that that would be my priority over feeling strong and confident in my body.
+And it was assumed that I would much rather look quote-unquote "normal" in clothes, that that would be my priority over feeling strong and confident in my body.
 So the only people this rebuilt breast would be for would be strangers.
 And that's who I was going to sacrifice my strength for, so it quickly made no sense to me to go that route.

 And once you made that decision, did your doctors support you?

 I was lucky in that my surgeon accepted that choice.
-I did not get a lot of push-back from the surgeon.
+I did not get a lot of pushback from the surgeon.
 I think the hurdle for me and for a lot of women is that the choice to go flat was not presented to me.
 I had to come up with that idea on my own.
-When I went home from the conversation with the plastic surgeon, my mind was reeling, and I was thinking, like, how can I escape the options that he put in front of me?
+When I went home from the conversation with the plastic surgeon, my mind was reeling, and I was thinking, like, "How can I escape the options that he put in front of me?"
 I'm a big advocate for surgeons putting flat on the menu of options that they offer to women from the get-go.

 You've been outspoken about the fact that some women are not having their wish to go flat respected by their doctors.
 How does that happen?